DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 From the wider emergent (overheard and unexpected) evidence, Mo made these inferences:

 - he overheard pupils outside of his focus group comment on his new approach to questioning.
-‘Sir makes us think much harder these days.’ – this approach can work for all, not just some, pupils
+'Sir makes us think much harder these days.' – this approach can work for all, not just some, pupils
-- a colleague in the staffroom told him he had heard about Mo’s approach to questioning, and asked for more information – doing an inquiry about an aspect of teaching can improve collaborative relationships with colleagues
+- a colleague in the staffroom told him he had heard about Mo's approach to questioning, and asked for more information – doing an inquiry about an aspect of teaching can improve collaborative relationships with colleagues
 - the Pupil Premium girls also improved with their practical PE work – although tempted, Mo could not infer from that that his approach to questioning improves their sporting skills

 Mentor Meeting Activities